How the AI Chatbot for Customer Service Became the AI Agent (And How It Actually Works)

 7. Ensure transparency.

-Most of us are really excited about the promise of generative AI, but one thing that has many concerned is the way data is used by these models, and their broader implications for privacy.
+Most of us are really excited about the promise of generative AI, but one thing that has many concerned is the way customer data is used by these models, and their broader implications for privacy.
 Make your policies clear, and make sure you are being responsible with the data your customers trust you with.
+Transparent data practices build the trust needed to improve customer support relationships over the long term.

 You can use these best practices when designing your own AI agent system, but the easier way forward is to treat them as a checklist when you’re shopping around for third-party platforms.